 Despite the demands of a naval career he played cricket for Hampshire

 and is believed to be the last remaining pre-war first class cricketer.

 He was able to play for Hampshire while serving on the Royal yacht in 1936 but

-not from 1937 onwards when he served on torpedo boats in the Mediterranean and the
+from 1937 onwards he served on torpedo boats in the Mediterranean and the

-RN and his sister Angela Cartwright all served in the Navy.
+RN and their sister Angela Cartwright all served in the Navy.

 Their father served thoughout the war as Commodore of Ocean Convoys.
 He

 completed 52 ocean convoys including ONM.249 of 153